hockemeyer-ucb/pd-sv-analysis/README.md

 the iSCORE-PD_design.csv file is a comma seperated text file starting with a header and with one cell line per line with the following column header:

-the iSCORE-PD_design.csv
+- samples: Sample ID found in VCF header of the joint genotyping output file
+- group: Group ID linking the sample in group
+- meta: Additional group relation.
+Not used anymore

 #### [iSCORE-PD_cells_grouped_by_editing_methods.csv](supporting_files/iSCORE-PD_cells_grouped_by_editing_methods.csv)

-The iSCORE-PD_cells_grouped_with_guides.csv file is a comma seperated text file starting with a header and with one cell line per line with the following column header:
+The iSCORE-PD_cells_grouped_by_editing_methods.csv file is a comma seperated text file starting with a header and with one cell line per line with the following column header:

 - samples: Sample ID found in VCF header of the joint genotyping output file
 - group: Group ID linking the sample in group
 - meta: Additional group relation.
 Not used anymore
+- editing_group: Method used for the editing (Cas9, TALEN, PE)

 It is used to establish the sample in the VCF to the different cell line edited group.
 In our analysis, each CRISPR edit has serveral cell line clones.

 #### [iSCORE-PD_cells_grouped_with_guides.csv](supporting_files/iSCORE-PD_cells_grouped_with_guides.csv)

-The iSCORE-PD_cells_grouped_by_editing_methods.csv is an extention of the previous file with extra columns with the Id of the RNA guide(s) used to edit each cell lines.
+The iSCORE-PD_cells_grouped_with_guides.csv is an extention of the previous file with extra columns with the Id of the RNA guide(s) used to edit each cell lines.
 The two files could be consolidated but where kept seperate for the ability to change the samples analyzed in one or the other files.
 The extra columns represent the maximal number of guides used in any of the cell lines.
 In our case, some edits used up to 3 guides, so we add 3 extra columns and for each lines with list the Id of the guides used (either one, two or three guide IDs)

 - samples: Sample ID
 - group: Group ID
-- meta: Additional group relation
+- meta: Additional group relation.
+Not used anymore
-- editing_group: Type of Cas use for CRISPR (Cas9, TALEN, PE)
+- editing_group: Method used for the editing (Cas9, TALEN, PE)
 - guide1
 - guide2
 - guide3